simoncblyth/opticks/notes/tasks/tasks.rst

 A brief look suggests this is straightforward, will entail adding more properties to the standard Opticks subset.

+As MieHG scattering is not important for many experiements, all changes to support it will need to be made in an optional manner for example with compilation options to include it.

+What needs to be done:

+1. modify Opticks material property handling and boundary texture to include the additional kMIEHG properties.
+   Changes needed in ggeo/GMaterialLib ggeo/GBndLib extg4/X4MaterialLib.
+   The boundary texture currently has two float4 with five of the eight properties occupies, the four properties needed for MIE scattering would require changing the boundary texture shape to accomodate these.

+2. implement the CUDA optixrap/cu/mie.h based on source/processes/optical/src/G4OpMieHG.cc
+   in an analogous manner to how optixrap/cu/rayleigh.h is based on source/processes/optical/src/G4OpRayleigh.cc

+3. modify oxrap/cu/generate.cu to access the expanded boundary texture and add the process by adding more random generation to yield a miescattering distance and compare with aborption and rayleight scattering lengths to decide history.

+4. validate the ported code by comparisons with Geant4

 **C4** : add support for more G4OpBoundaryProcess surface types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~